kyleboas/tacticsjournal.com/drafts/2023-3-3-Match-Preview-Man-City-vs-Newcastle-04Mar2023.md

 Match-Preview-Man-City-vs-Newcastle-04Mar2023

-This should be fairly even match, and it is an early kickoff on Saturday, so it has the potential to be cagey.
+This should be a fairly even match, and it is an early kickoff on Saturday, so it has the potential to be cagey.
 While Man City's lineup is not predictable, Newcastle's lineup is predictable because they don't rotate, so I would be surprised if they alter their usual lineup for such a big game.

 If it were up to me, this is the starting eleven I would pick for both Man City and Newcastle in their match on Saturday, March 4, 2023.
 Please note that while this lineup is not a prediction, my expectations for how the teams will react and perform in this configuration are.